oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 ![](images/00/28.integration_create.png)

 26. The **Create Integration - Select a Style\/Pattern** dialog window is shown.
     You could see different types of integration are available, including *Orchestration, Map Data, Publish To ICS and Subscribe To ICS*.
 However in this lab exercise, we will create an *Orchestration* integration.
+    Click `Select` button under *Orchestration* box.

 ![](images/00/29.integration_orchestration.png)